Commotio cordis: Sports

 Commotio cordis is a very rare event, but nonetheless it is often considered when an athlete presents with sudden cardiac death.
 Some of the sports which have a risk for this cause of trauma are baseball, American football, association football (soccer), ice hockey, polo, rugby football, cricket, softball, pelota, lacrosse, boxing, professional wrestling, hurling and martial arts (see Touch of Death).
 Children are especially vulnerable, possibly due to the mechanical properties of their thoracic skeleton.
-From 1996 to spring 2007, the USA National Commotio Cordis Registry had 188 cases recorded, with about half occurring during organized sports.
+From 1996 to spring 2007, the US National Commotio Cordis Registry had 188 cases recorded, with about half occurring during organized sports.
 Almost all (96%) of the victims were male, the mean age of the victims during that period was 14.7 years, and fewer than one in five survived the incident.

 Baseball is the most common sport in which commotio cordis occurs in regions where it is played, particularly among teenage boys who are batting or playing the positions of pitcher or catcher.
 Commotio cordis may occur in other sports via impacts to the chest by elbows or heads.
-It has also been reported outside of sports when there is sudden impact to the chest wall by hard objects or fists.
+It has also been reported outside of sports when there is a sudden impact to the chest wall by hard objects or fists.

+St. Louis Blues defenceman Chris Pronger experienced commotio cordis during a playoff game on May 11, 1998, against the Detroit Red Wings when a slapshot from Dmitri Mironov struck his chest.
+Pronger went into cardiac arrest and was unconscious for 20 seconds while he was resuscitated by members of both the Blues' and Red Wings' training staff.
+Pronger made a full recovery after an overnight stay at Henry Ford Hospital in Detroit and was cleared to play again four days later.
+The incident ultimately had a negligible effect on his career, which lasted until 2011.
+Another high-profile incident occurred on January 2, 2023, during Monday Night Football when Buffalo Bills safety Damar Hamlin experienced commotio cordis after Cincinnati Bengals wide receiver Tee Higgins's helmet struck him in the chest as he was making a tackle.
+Hamlin collapsed and went into cardiac arrest, and his life was saved by the Bills' athletic training staff administering CPR and employing an automated external defibrillator (AED).